Foreign policy

-A state's foreign policy or external policy (as opposed to internal or domestic policy) is its objectives and activities in relation to its interactions with other states, unions, and other political entities, whether bilaterally or through multilateral platforms.
-The Encyclopedia Britannica notes that a government's foreign policy may be influenced by "domestic considerations, the policies or behaviour of other states, or plans to advance specific geopolitical designs."
+Foreign policy, also known as external policy, is the set of strategies and actions a state employs in its interactions with other states, unions, and international entities.
+It encompasses a wide range of objectives, including defense and security, economic benefits, and humanitarian assistance.
+The formulation of foreign policy is influenced by various factors such as domestic considerations, the behavior of other states, and geopolitical strategies.
+Historically, the practice of foreign policy has evolved from managing short-term crises to addressing long-term international relations, with diplomatic corps playing a crucial role in its development.

+The objectives of foreign policy are diverse and interconnected, contributing to a comprehensive approach for each state.
+Defense and security are often primary goals, with states forming military alliances and employing soft power to combat threats.
+Economic interests, including trade agreements and foreign aid, are central to a country's role in the global economy.
+Additionally, many states have developed humanitarian programs based on the responsibility to protect, supporting less powerful countries through various forms of assistance.
+The study of foreign policy examines the reasons and methods behind state interactions, with think tanks and academic institutions providing research and analysis to inform policy decisions.

 History

 The idea of long-term management of relationships followed the development of professional diplomatic corps that managed diplomacy.

 In the 18th century, due to extreme turbulence in European diplomacy and ongoing conflicts, the practice of diplomacy was often fragmented by the necessity to deal with isolated issues, termed "affairs".
 Therefore, while domestic management of such issues was termed civil affairs (peasant riots, treasury shortfalls, and court intrigues), the term foreign affairs was applied to the management of temporary issues outside the sovereign realm.
 This term remained in widespread use in the English-speaking states into the 20th century, and remains the name of departments in several states that manage foreign relations.
 Although originally intended to describe short term management of a specific concern, these departments now manage all day-to-day and long-term international relations among states.

-Think tanks are occasionally employed by government foreign relations organisations to provide research and advocacy in the development of foreign policy proposals, alternatives to existing policy, or to provide analytical assessments of evolving relationships.
+Think tanks are occasionally employed by government foreign relations organizations to provide research and advocacy in the development of foreign policy proposals, alternatives to existing policy, or to provide analytical assessments of evolving relationships.

 Objectives

-There are several objectives that may motivate a government's foreign policy.
-Among other reasons, foreign policy may be directed for defense and security, for economic benefit, or to provide assistance to states that need it.
+Several objectives may motivate a government's foreign policy.
+Foreign policy may be directed for defense and security, for economic benefit, or to provide assistance to states that need it.
 All foreign policy objectives are interconnected and contribute to a single, comprehensive foreign policy for each state.
-Unlike domestic policy, foreign policy issues tend to arise suddenly in response to developments and major events in foreign countries.
+Unlike domestic policy, foreign policy issues often arise suddenly in response to developments and major events in foreign countries.